technoboy10/interview-problem-kerbal-csv/README.md

 	resolution in certain ranges.
 For example, RGB values in images are often stored as `sqrt(R),sqrt(G),sqrt(B)` to provide more granularity around smaller values.
+(Neat
-(Neat trivia, this is because the human perception of color is non-linear; we can detect very small differences in shades of dark gray, but we have less granularity with brighter colors)
+	trivia: this is because the human perception of color is nonlinear - we can detect very small differences in shades of dark gray, but we have less granularity with brighter colors)
 	* In this case, the 'true' values for courage and stupidity